How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

-\paragraph{The COMPAS use case} Concerning the Social domain, we replicated the COMPAS use case.
-Figure \ref{fig:compas_model} shows an excerpt of the implemented model reporting also the attributes of the \texttt{Dataset} and \texttt{SingleOperator} classes.
+\paragraph{The COMPAS use case.} Concerning the Social domain, we replicated the COMPAS use case.
+Listings \ref{fig:compas-bias} and \ref{fig:compas-analysis} shows the bias definition and an excerpt of the fairness analysis definition, highlighting how multiple sensitive variables and intersectional sensitive groups (\ie sensitive groups identified by more than one sensitive variable \cite{chen_fairness_2023}) can be defined in \tool.
 As previously described, this use case is about discrimination of \textit{non-white men} in the prediction of \textit{recidivism}.
-Hence, we modeled the bias definition in \tool, specifying \textit{gender} and \textit{race} as sensitive variables, \textit{non-recidiv} as the positive outcome, \textit{non-white men} as the unprivileged group, and \textit{white women} as the privileged group.\footnote{Both privileged and unprivileged groups are modeled through two compositions of the \texttt{SensitiveGroup} metaclass}
+Hence, we modelled the bias definition in \tool, specifying \textit{gender} and \textit{race} as sensitive variables, \textit{non-recidiv} as the positive outcome, \textit{non-white men} as the unprivileged group, and \textit{white women} as the privileged group (see Listing \ref{fig:compas-bias}).

-Next, we defined our fairness analysis by specifying the dataset containing all the related information.
+Next, we defined our fairness analysis by specifying the dataset containing all the related information (see Listing \ref{fig:compas-analysis}).
 In particular, we specified in the attributes of the \texttt{Dataset} class that the ground truth labels are encoded in the \texttt{two\_years\_recid} column.
 In contrast, the model predictions are encoded in the \texttt{prediction} column.
-Then, we modeled that the positive outcome equals \texttt{1.0}.
+Then, we modelled that the positive outcome equals \texttt{1.0}.
 Finally, we specified that the sensitive variables are encoded in the \texttt{race} and \texttt{sex}\footnote{We refer to the original column names of the dataset reported in \cite{angwin_machine_2016}} columns where \textit{non-white women} have a value of \texttt{1} for both columns.
 After defining the dataset, we specified the metrics for analysis.
-For this use case, we adopted the \textit{Statistical Parity (SP)}\cite{dwork_fairness_2012} fairness definition, which is included in the \texttt{ExistingFairnessMetric} class.
+For this use case, we adopted the \textit{Equalized Odds (Eq.
+Odds)}\cite{hardt_equality_2016} fairness definition, which is included in the \texttt{ExistingFairnessMetric} class.
 Finally, we specified that this metric should be equal to 0 to have fairness, with a tolerance value of 0.2.